- Project Name: Status

 As a supporter of Ethereum, naturally I am rooting for Status’ success because its aim is to drive mass adoption of Ethereum.
 Therefore, please note that my analysis might be biased here.

-- There should be good potential for flipping because (1) the ICO is highly anticipated and (2) the team is very strong.
-Unless the hidden cap is significantly larger than investors expected, I think investing in the ICO should deliver a solid short-term return.
+This is because (1) the ICO is highly anticipated and (2) the team is very strong.
+Unless the hidden cap is significantly larger than investors expected, we think the short term prospects are attractive

 Company website: https://status.im/